DataHighway-DHX/documentation/docs/whitepaper.md

     * DOT (Polkadot network native token)
     * MXC (Ethereum network ERC-20 token)

-Note: Users may use MXC that has already be staked on a Supernode for obtaining MSB through PoP ICBAM too
+Note: Users may use MXC that has already be staked on a Supernode for obtaining MSB through PoP ICBAM too.

 #### Rights